1109akshatverma/Dashboard-in-a-day/Lab 4 - Data Visualization.md

     ![](Images/did212.png)

-1. Copy the existing visual and paste it else where in the Canvas.
+1. Duplicate the current visual and place it in another location on the Canvas.

 1. Select the copied visual.
 From the **Visualizations** panel, click on the **Gauge (1)** visual.
 From the **Data** section, drag and drop the **PY Sales (2)** field to the **Target value (3)**.